 At a glance: Medicare health insurance in West Virginia

-- About 24 percent of West Virginia residents are enrolled in Medicare, which is much higher than the national average.
+- Nearly a quarter of West Virginia residents are enrolled in Medicare, versus under 19% of the total US population.

-- Only a quarter of West Virginia Medicare beneficiaries select Medicare Advantage plans.
+- Only 26% of West Virginia Medicare beneficiaries select Medicare Advantage plans.

 - More than 92,000 West Virginia Medicare beneficiaries had Medigap plans as of 2016.